diegol/Traits/README.md

 ## Usage

-Use the provided by this library instead of the ones provided by the [FermioTraitInjectionBundle][1].
+Use the provided traits by this library instead of the ones of the [FermioTraitInjectionBundle][1].
 They are all located in the namespace `Fermio\Traits` - the class names are equal to the bundle ones.